Architectural Landmarks in Atlanta, GA

 Mercedes-Benz Stadium 1 AMB Dr NW, Atlanta 30313 2017 HOK / Contemporary Downtown / Vine City

-Swan House 130 W Paces Ferry Rd NW, Atlanta 30305 1928 Philip Trammel Shutze / Classical Revival Buckhead
+Swan House 130 W Paces Ferry Rd NW, Atlanta 30305 1928 Philip Trammell Shutze / Classical Revival Buckhead

-King & Queen Towers 400 Perimeter Center Terrace NE, Sandy Springs 1989 / 1991 Kevin Roche / Postmodern Sandy Springs / Perimeter
+King and Queen Towers 400 Perimeter Center Terrace NE, Sandy Springs 1989 / 1991 Kevin Roche / Postmodern Sandy Springs / Perimeter

 Millennium Gate Museum 395 17th St NW, Atlanta 30363 2008 CSDA Design / Neoclassical Atlantic Station / Midtown